finos/common-domain-model/docs/contribution.md

 ### Event

 1.  *Business Event*.
-In the CDM, a `business-event`{.interpreted-text role="ref"} represents an event that may occur during the lifecycle of a trade, such as an amendment, a termination, a reset or a payment.
+In the CDM, a [business-event](/docs/event-model#business-event) represents an event that may occur during the lifecycle of a trade, such as an amendment, a termination, a reset or a payment.
     1. Not *Lifecycle Event*. the term *Business Event* should be consistently used when referring to these data structures in the CDM documentation.
 2.  *Primitive Event*.
-In the CDM, a `primitive-event`{.interpreted-text role="ref"} represents a building block component used to specify business events in the CDM.
+In the CDM, a [primitive-event](/docs/event-model#primitive-event) represents a building block component used to specify business events in the CDM.
     1. Not *Primitive* (stand-alone).
 In the CDM documentation, the word *Primitive* always needs to be qualified with *Event*,